romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-By default, can all users of an organization see all repositories?
+Q: By default, can all users of an organization see all repositories?
 <details><summary>Show the answer</summary><p>

 - **Yes, if the "Read" access is defined as the default role in "base permissions" in the organization's settings**